Research positions

 The Integrative Structural Biology Department offers state-of-the-art structural biology equipments and access to scientific platforms within the IGBMC.
 The department is one of the two French nodes for the european infrastructure in structural Biology INSTRUCT-ERIC and coordinator of the french infrastructure FRISBI for structural biology.

-V. Lamour is the coordinator of Strasbourg University MD-PhD Idex program since 2013 and Deputy Vice-President for Research of Strasbourg University, in charge of Life Sciences and health since March 2021.
+V. Lamour is the coordinator of Strasbourg University MD-PhD Idex programme since 2013 and Deputy Vice-President for Research of Strasbourg University, in charge of the Life Sciences and Health sector since March 2021.

 The Topo project members